 It's not complicated.
 The entire discipline reduces to:

 That's the whole game.
-Done consistently for six months, it will measurably change how your business shows up in search and how potential customers perceive you.
+Done consistently, it changes how your business looks when customers compare you.

 If you have 10 minutes this week